alexiscureno/data-entry-viewer-form/README.md

 * The application currently supports only Excel files (.xlsx, .xls) for data storage.
 Other file formats are not supported.
 * The input validation is limited to checking the name for letters only and the age for positive values.
 Additional validation or constraints can be added as per the specific requirements.

+# License
+This project is licensed under the _MIT License_.

+Feel free to contribute, report issues, or provide suggestions for improvement.

+# Acknowledgements

+This application was built using the following libraries:
+* PyQt5: A Python binding for the Qt framework, used for creating the GUI.
+* openpyxl: A library for reading and writing Excel files, used for data management.
+* pandas: A powerful data manipulation library, used for loading data from Excel files.
+* qdarktheme: A library for applying dark themes to PyQt5 applications.
+Special thanks to the developers of these libraries for their contributions.